elgui/mcp-ragdocs/README.md

    - Chunks content intelligently for optimal retrieval
    - Required parameter: `url` (must include protocol, e.g., https://)

+9. **add_repository**
+   - Index a local code repository for documentation
+   - Configure include/exclude patterns for files and directories
+   - Supports different chunking strategies based on file types
+   - Required parameter: `path` (absolute path to repository)

+10. **list_repositories**
+    - List all indexed repositories with their configurations
+    - Shows include/exclude patterns and watch status

+11. **update_repository**
+    - Re-index a repository with updated configuration
+    - Can modify include/exclude patterns and other settings
+    - Required parameter: `name` (repository name)

+12. **remove_repository**
+    - Remove a repository from the index
+    - Deletes all associated documents from the vector database
+    - Required parameter: `name` (repository name)

+13. **watch_repository**
+    - Start or stop watching a repository for changes
+    - Automatically updates the index when files change
+    - Required parameters: `name` (repository name) and `action` ("start" or "stop")

 ## Quick Start

 The RAG Documentation tool is designed for: